freeradical13/freeradical13.github.io/index.md

 In the northern hemisphere, air around a high pressure area moves clockwise, and air around a low pressure area moves counterclockwise.
 A [hurricane][] (or cyclone or typhoon) is a large, low-pressure area in the tropics moving west with the trade winds with strong winds and rains which devlop by picking up energy from warm water and surface winds feed moisture into the storm.
 The power of a hurricane comes from the latent heat of condensation as water vapor condenses into rain.

-The [Benthic Zone][] is the area where water reaches underlying land, and organisms in this zone are called [Benthos][] which live on, in, or attached to the sea floor and eat dead organic matter called [Detritus][] falling down from above, or they are [suspension feeders][] (or filter feeders) eating organisms as they pass by, or they eat other organisms in the benthos.
+The [Benthic Zone][] is the area where water reaches underlying land, and organisms in this zone are called [Benthos][] which live on, in, or attached to the sea floor and eat dead organic matter called [Detritus][] falling down from above, or they are suspension feeders, or they eat other organisms in the benthos.

 The [Hadal Zone][] is the area of ocean below 6km in deep ocean trenches.